モロッコ

 • Breakfast

-Enjoy a magnificent example of 16th-century Moroccan Islamic architecture.
-Take a close look at the carved cedar ceilings, intricate plaster decorations, and the details of zellij (tile decorations).
+Admire a superb example of 16th-century Moroccan Islamic architecture.
+Take time to appreciate the carved cedar ceilings, intricate plasterwork, and detailed zellij (tile) decorations.
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 67609 Attachment Image from Itinerary Row: 67609 Attachment Image from Itinerary Row: 67609